Imanm02/CS-Architecture-Projects/README.md

 ### This repository contains solutions to these 12 assembly tasks, coded in three machines (8086, IBM 360, MIPS).

-### Project-Document contains the tasks and Project_Report contains our explained soloutions.
+### Project-Document contains the tasks and Project-Report contains our explained soloutions.

 # Maintainers
 - [Iman Mohammadi](https://github.com/Imanm02)